iamjimtaylor/iamjimtaylor/_posts/2016-03-28-running-a-sunday-league-football-team.md

 Some leagues actually charge a fee to join their league.
 No wonder grassroots football is dying.
 It's so expensive.
 My aim was to finish the season with a couple of hundred quid in the kitty.
 So bills could be paid for the next season before a ball was kicked.

 To start a season I collected £20 per player to sign on.
 I usually signed around 20 players.
 The money collected wasn't even enough to cover pitch fees.
-The council usually charged £600 a season.
-I think every player though I was ripping them off.
+The council charged us £600 a season.
+I think every player thought I was ripping them off.
 I was running a tight ship that's all.
 Keeping us above water.

 ## Players
 Managing players is difficult.
 Finding them is even more so.
 Especially finding good ones.
 And when you do they usually come with baggage.